Czech Republic declines intermediary's offer for AstraZeneca vaccines

 The government deployed more police officers and soldiers on Monday to help enforce new lockdown measures that seek to confine people mostly to their home districts.

-Prime Minister Andrej Babis said in parliament last month that he and three other prime ministers in Europe had been offered AstraZeneca shots by a Dubai intermediary but he did not consider the offer to be reliable.
-(Reporting by Robert Muller and Jan Lopatka in Prague Additional reporting by Alistair Smout in London and Euan Rocha in Mumbai Editing by Matthew Lewis)
+Last month, Babis said in parliament that he and three other prime ministers in Europe had been offered AstraZeneca shots by a Dubai intermediary but he did not consider the offer to be reliable.

+Reporting by Robert Muller and Jan Lopatka in Prague; Additional reporting by Alistair Smout in London and Euan Rocha in Mumbai; Editing by Matthew Lewis and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.